- Richest Athletes › Coaches

 John Thompson was an American college basketball coach who had a net worth of $5 million at the time of his death.
 John Thompson died on August 30, 2020 at the age of 78.
 He was best-known for coaching the Georgetown men's basketball team for 27 seasons.
 He was the first African-American head coach to win a major college athletic championship when the Hoyas won the NCAA Tournament in 1984.

 John Thompson was born in Washington, D.C. on September 2, 1941.
 He first rose to prominence as an excellent basketball player while at Archbishop Carroll High School.
 He graduated as the Top Scorer in the Washington Catholic Athletic Conference, and went on to a stand out college career at Providence College.
 He set multiple school records and was an All-American selection.
 The Boston Celtics drafted him in 1964.
 He quickly realized that coaching was his passion, and he shifted his focus, retiring from professional play in 1966.
 He first made a name for himself coaching St. Anthony High School from 1966 to 1972.
 He led the team to a 122-28 record.

-John was then hired to coach for Georgetown University, and went on to win seven Coach of the Year Awards over nearly three decades with the team.
+John was then hired to coach for Georgetown University.
+With Georgetown John went on to win seven Coach of the Year Awards over nearly three decades with the team.
 He turned Georgetown into one of the best teams in college basketball and coached them to a 596-239 record, before retiring in 1996.
 While coaching for Georgetown, John coached dozens of future superstars including, notably, Allen Iverson, Alonzo Mourning and Patrick Ewing.
 Decades after playing for Georgetown under Thompson, Ewing was hired to be the team head coach.
 Ewing replaced John's son, John Thompson III, who coached for Georgetown from 2004 to 2017.

 After retiring, Thompson worked for many years after coaching as a sports commentator.